 (B) Children believe unconditionally which is why they are convenient victims in every society.
-It is not so with God because he has said his plans are not to harm us but to give us a hope and a future.
+It is not so with God because he has said his plans are not to harm us but to give us hope and a future.
 (Jeremiah 29:11).
-God is pleased with people that accepts the gospel like children (not childish).
+God is pleased with people that accept the gospel like children (not childish).
 He reveals himself to such people.
 (Matthew 16:16-17)

 Read Matthew 11:27

 (A) A person that truly represents a higher authority possesses the power and the authority of the person that sends him.
-Likewise Jesus is God’s representative.
+Likewise, Jesus is God’s representative.
 He said that God has handed over all things to him.
 The bible reconfirms this (Philippians 2:9-11).

-(B) Man was created as a perfect being.
+(B) The man was created as a perfect being.
 He enjoyed the presence of God in every second of his life.
 He found fulfillment and rest through fellowship with God.
 After he sinned however he lost fellowship with God which resulted in an inner spiritual vacuum.
 His restlessness stems from nothing but this.
 He cannot fill it unless he reconnects with God.
-Hence for centuries he has been pursuing God.
-Religion, philosophy, cult, occult actually are the result of his quest.
+Hence for centuries, he has been pursuing God.
+Religion, philosophy, cult, and occult actually are the result of his quest.
 None of these can reconnect him with God, because these cannot take his sin away.
 Jesus alone is capable of taking his sin away.

 I must surrender every area in my life to the authority of Jesus Christ daily.
-Some of these areas are finances (tithing and giving); Time (Prayer and meditation of God’s word); Labor (ministry) and passions (goals, plans, desire etc.) When I do he will give me rest in all of these areas.
+Some of these areas are finances (tithing and giving); Time (Prayer and meditation of God’s word); Labor (ministry) and passions (goals, plans, desire, etc.) When I do he will give me rest in all of these areas.

-(A) Finally I’d like us to consider a great and famous Bible text.
-“Come to me, all you who are weary and burdened and I will give you rest.”
+(A) Finally, I’d like us to consider a great and famous Bible text.
+“Come to me, all you who are weary and burdened, and I will give you rest.”
 Underlined is the key phrase of this entire chapter.
 Many sermons have been preached out of this verse but all of them have two common mistakes.

-(I) Misinterpretations – Many other sermons on this verse ignore the preceding verses and miss the actual meaning.
+Many other sermons on this verse ignore the preceding verses and miss the actual meaning.
 (This is why I started my sermon all the way from the 25th verse.)

-(C) The weary and the burdened are actually God’s own people that were burdened with oral tradition of the Pharisees throughout the centuries (Matthew 23:4).
+(C) The weary and the burdened are actually God’s own people that were burdened with the oral tradition of the Pharisees throughout the centuries (Matthew 23:4).
 Not the unsaved or the working class.
 The “yoke” is a metaphor used to describe the discipline of discipleship.
 (A yoke consisted of a wooden crossbar laid across the necks of a team of oxen and attached with leather straps.)

-Although we are not burdened and worn out by religious formalities today, we live in a world whose only religion is money, power and sex.
+Although we are not burdened and worn out by religious formalities today, we live in a world whose only religion is money, power, and sex.
 (The world looks for everlasting rest in these).
 Being a faithful disciple of Jesus and living in this world is not easy, because often its religion challenges our Christian faith and lifestyle every day and pressures us into becoming its disciples.
-But Jesus said his yoke is light and easier because he is an ever presented help in times of temptation to compromise.
+But Jesus said his yoke is light and easier because he is an ever-presented help in times of temptation to compromise.

 People attempt to find their ultimate place of rest in many things.
-Alcohol, drugs, wealth, fame and sex are just a few common examples.
+Alcohol, drugs, wealth, fame, and sex are just a few common examples.
 These things do give you a sense of rest but it’s not real and doesn’t last long.
-Finally you come to a place where you find yourself trapped in them.
+Finally, you come to a place where you find yourself trapped in them.
 If this is your situation tonight I want to invite you to come forward so I can pray for you.